Actor-Relational Database Systems: A Manifesto: Evaluation

-To more clearly observe the gains offered by asynchronicity, we first study the effect of increasing both work and asynchronicity in method calls from \emph{a single worker}.
+We first study the effect of increasing both work and asynchronicity in method calls from \emph{a single worker}.
 We vary the number of store sections from 1 to 8 while keeping the number of items ordered from each section fixed at 4, thus varying the size of the order from 4 to 32.
 Figure~\ref{fig:throughput:parallel:scaling} shows that the throughput of \textsf{sync} degrades with increasing order size given the sequential execution of the methods.
 The slope of the curve also decreases with store sections since the increase in the order size is constant, and hence has a smaller impact as the order size grows.
 By contrast, \textsf{async} has lower throughput when the number of store sections is one, but reaches 3.2x higher throughput than \textsf{sync} for 8 store sections.
-At the beginning, \textsf{async} suffers from lack of sufficient asynchronicity and overhead of dispatch to the \texttt{Store\_Section} actor as opposed to shared memory accesses in \textsf{sync}.
+In the beginning, \textsf{async} suffers from dispatch overheads and lack of sufficient asynchrony as opposed to shared memory accesses in \textsf{sync}.
 However, as the number of store sections increases, asynchronicity benefits arise since the variable discount computations across store sections during \texttt{checkout} and price lookups during \texttt{add\_items} are overlapped to utilize parallel resources.